pmorita/minder/solid.md

 ```

 ### Interface Segregation Principle (ISP)
-"That clients should not be forced to implement interfaces they don't use.
-Instead of one fat interface, many small interfaces are preferred based on groups of methods, each one serving one submodule."
+- That clients should not be forced to implement interfaces they don't use.
+Instead of one fat interface, many small interfaces are preferred based on groups of methods, each one serving one submodule.
+- An interface should be more closely related to the code that uses it than code that implements it.

 ### Dependency Inversion Principle (DIP)
 "High-level modules/classes should not depend on low-level modules/classes.
 Both should depend upon abstractions.
 Secondly, abstractions should not depend upon details.
 Details should depend upon abstractions".